nunnatsa/piHatDraw/docs/ch1.md

 ![opening image](assets/ch1/chapter1_small.png)
-# PiHatDraw – Chapter 1: Start Drawing
+# Chapter 1: Start Drawing
 This is the second post in the PiHatDraw series.
 In this post, we’ll build a simple drawing application to run on a Raspberry Pi with a Sense HAT.
 We’ll use the go programming language (or “golang”).
 If you didn’t already, please read the [introduction post](introduction.md) to learn what we’re are going to build and how to build the development environment.

 ## Getting the code